2026 Summer Dance Intensive

 • Soap, shampoo, conditioner, and other personal care items

-Tip: A small plastic or silicone shower caddy or tote is recommended, as not all showers have hooks or shelves.
-(Example on Amazon)
+• Tip: A small plastic or silicone shower caddy or tote is helpful, as some showers do not have hooks or shelves

 Bedding: